-The proposal for the site is to renovate and extend the existing house to the side and rear.
-The proposed scheme requires the removal of a small number of relatively insignificant (C category) trees and shrubs, which will not significantly impact the local or wider landscape.
+The proposal for the site is to create a new access to the south of the site to create an in-and-out driveway.
+The proposed scheme requires the removal of two relatively insignificant (C category) trees, which will not significantly impact the local or wider landscape.
+The development presents an excellent opportunity to plant some new trees, to enhance the site and local area for the future.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.